Common Greenhouse Structures

-The term greenhouse, is simply defined as a building where plants are grown and can be further defined by stating they provide protection from cold weather and can be climate controlled.
-This article uses the word greenhouse loosely to represent a building where plants are grown.
+The term is simply defined as a building where plants are grown and can be further defined by stating they provide protection from cold weather and can be climate controlled.
+This article uses the word loosely to represent a building where plants are grown.

-Greenhouses today are used by both small-scale and large commercial operations specializing in vegetables, flowers, trees and shrubs.
+Today, they are used by both small-scale and large commercial operations specializing in vegetables, flowers, trees and shrubs.
 The wonderful aspect about greenhouses is they are obtainable not only by large agribusiness operations, but also for the home grower in both rural and urban settings.

-Greenhouses are a valuable tool for growers in general and can lengthen the growing season.
+They are a valuable tool for growers in general and can lengthen the growing season.
 They provide a more controlled environment with plants protected from weather and geography and are temperature controlled.

 High tunnels represent structures designed to be lighter, mobile, and flexible providing versatile use for all types of growers.
 They are also built to be high enough to accommodate machinery like tractors and tillers.
 High tunnels are often protecting crops that are directly planted in the ground vs. traditional greenhouse buildings that plant in raised beds.

 High tunnel coverings can be completely removed to allow for direct outside exposure or closed to maximize protection from weather.
 This gives the grower flexible options to protect crops from early spring frost through late fall chill.